juh5ng/aiactuary.github.io/_posts/2021-08-11-Markdown-basics.md

-# This is the basic text marking method.
+# These are the basic text marking methods.
-Markdown can't understand line-break with a simple enter key pressing.
+Markdown can't understand line-break with simply pressing an enter key.

 To change the line, "enter" has to be pressed twice at the end of line.